 Many professionals claim that they can beat the market by timing their purchases to buy low and sell high.
 But the vast majority of investors miss the mark and cannot keep up with the returns provided by the market as a whole.

-Dollar-cost averaging prevents you from timing the market.
+Dollar-cost averaging prevents you from timing the market or chasing bear and bull markets.
 Instead, you’ll make regular investments over time.
 And likely outperform the market timers.

 Handles the emotional component of investing